CJanecka/Projects_and_CTFs/Defensive Security/README.md

 *Figure 08 - Hourly Failed Windows activity during normal operations.*
 ![win server Failed Activities](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/0299b35f-55e0-4b2e-8e1a-8a8f97f444c0)

 The failures shown, in Figure 7, reveal that VSI could typically expect to see 10-20 failed activities during any given hour on the Windows server.
-By hovering over the bar chart, we were able to pull additional information during each hour and determine:
+By hovering over the bar chart, we were able to pull additional information from each hour and determine:

   + Our basline is fifteen (15) failed events occurring, normally, on the Windows sever.
   + Our alert threshold is twenty (20) failed events, to notify VSI when suspicious activity is occuring.